- Abstract class

 - Freezing configuration settings

-- Enforcing immutability in reducers or state stores
+- Enforcing immutability in state management or reducers

 type Settings = {